3Giocattolo modello con stampa D: Una guida passo passo alla sicurezza, Qualità, e divertimento

 2.2 Optimize Details for Print Success

-• Minimum line width: ≥0.8mm (PER ESEMPIO., a toy’s eyes should be at least 0.8mm wide—smaller lines won’t stick to the layer below).
+• Minimum line width: ≥0.8mm (per esempio., a toy’s eyes should be at least 0.8mm wide—smaller lines won’t stick to the layer below).

-• Parti a parete sottile: ≥1.5mm thick (PER ESEMPIO., a toy’s shield should be 1.5mm–2mm thick—thinner walls break when squeezed).
+• Thin-walled parts: ≥1.5mm thick (per esempio., a toy’s shield should be 1.5mm–2mm thick—thinner walls break when squeezed).

-• Joint clearance: Leave 0.2–0.5mm between moving parts (PER ESEMPIO., a toy’s rotating arm needs 0.3mm clearance from the torso to avoid jamming).
+• Joint clearance: Leave 0.2–0.5mm between moving parts (per esempio., a toy’s rotating arm needs 0.3mm clearance from the torso to avoid jamming).

 2.3 Gear and Mobility Design